-Course and Examination Fact Sheet: Spring Semester 2022
+Course and Examination Fact Sheet: Spring Semester 2024

 10,634: Business Ethics: Concepts and Theories

 ECTS credits: 4

 Overview examination/s

-(binding regulations see below) Decentral - Group examination paper with presentation (all given the same grades) (100%) Examination time: term time
+(binding regulations see below) decentral - Written work, Digital, Group work group grade (100%) Examination time: Term time

 Attached courses

-Timetable -- Language -- Lecturer 10,634,1.00 Business Ethics: Concepts and Theories -- Englisch -- Beschorner Thomas, Wettstein Florian
+Timetable -- Language -- Lecturer 10,634,1.00 Business Ethics: Concepts and Theories -- English -- Beschorner Thomas, Wettstein Florian

 Course information

 Course prerequisites

-None.
+None

+Learning objectives

-Learning objectives Students will gain a thorough understanding and overview of selected theories in business and economic ethics and engage with them from critical and comparative perspectives.
+Students will gain a thorough understanding and overview of selected theories in business and economic ethics and engage with them from critical and comparative perspectives.

 Students will gain insight into conceptual, theory-based argumentation in business ethics and how to relate it to current developments in practice.

 Students learn how to make sense of and 'apply' the course contents and the different theories in particular with respect to their own dissertation projects.

+Course content

-Course content The global financial crisis of 2008 raised the profile of business ethics as a discipline and various corporate 'scandals' in close succession have since underlined and confirmed the public relevance of the field.
+The global financial crisis of 2008 raised the profile of business ethics as a discipline and various corporate 'scandals' in close succession have since underlined and confirmed the public relevance of the field.
 However, in contrast to the public discussion, which tends to focus squarely on such scandals, this seminar is meant to explore the conceptual and theoretical foundations of business and economic ethics as an academic discipline.
 In the seminar, we will explore such theoretical foundations in depth, critically analyze and compare them and, not least, develop them further.
 For example, we will explore normative conceptions of responsibility or legitimacy and their significance in the economic and business context, e.g. with regard to companies as moral agents or the responsibility of consumers in and for the corporate value chain.
 Our goal is to not only gain an overview of 'classic' and current approaches to business and economic ethics, but to develop a more thorough understanding of normative scholarship and research more generally.

-Course structure and indications of the learning and teaching design 1.
-Introduction to Business and Economic Ethics 2.
-Comparative Perspectives on Theories and Approaches to Business and Economic Ethics Course literature There will be an electronic course package Additional course information Fact sheet version: 3.0 as of 22/02/2022, valid for Spring Semester 2022
+Course structure and indications of the learning and teaching design

+- 1. Introduction to Business and Economic Ethics - Comparative Perspectives on Theories and Approaches to Business and Economic Ethics